contiki-ng/contiki-ng/doc/programming/Antelope.md

 expressions, each applied to a single attribute, e.g. `COUNT(id)` or `MAX(score)`.
 The aggregate functions recognized by the parser are `COUNT`, `SUM`, `MAX`, `MIN`, `MEAN`, and `MEDIAN`; `COUNT`, `SUM`, `MAX`, and `MIN` are computed by the current implementation.
-Aggregate results are represented as signed 16-bit integers, so aggregated values are expected to fall within that range.
+Aggregate results are accumulated and returned as signed 32-bit (`LONG`) values, independent of the domain of the aggregated attribute.
 A projection may not mix aggregate expressions with plain attribute names in the same query.

 A plain `SELECT` reads from a single relation; combining data from two relations is expressed with `JOIN`.
 A `JOIN` performs an equi-join on the named